rogerbeecham/rogerbeecham.github.io/_posts/2016-12-20-model-building-in-social-data-science.md

 <figure> <img alt="residuals map 1" src="{{ site.url }}/img/posts/residuals_map_1.png" id="residuals_map_1" ><figcaption>Comparison of observed bikeshare jobs with assumptions data (Census jobs given home locations of bikeshare commuters)</figcaption></figure>

-<p>This feels like it could be a capacity-limit problem – that there’s so many jobs in LSOAs in the City and other areas that competition for bikes is more likely to limit the number of ‘bikeshare jobs’ that can exist.
+This feels like it could be a capacity-limit problem – that there’s so many jobs in LSOAs in the City and other areas that competition for bikes is more likely to limit the number of ‘bikeshare jobs’ that can exist.
 So we add a bikeshare-infrastructure assumption (or weight) to our expected counts.
 Notice now that  colour lightness increases -- suggesting there’s less variation between the observed workplaces and our assumptions dataset (the residuals tend more towards zero).
 This is confirmed by the Cramer’s V (effect size), which was small in any case, but has reduced further.
 Notice also that the sign on the residuals has reversed in the City -- we now observe a greater number of bikeshare jobs than would be expected when we control for the number of jobs available in those areas and the provision of bikeshare cycling facilities.

 <figure> <img alt="residuals map 2" src="{{ site.url }}/img/posts/residuals_map_2.png" id="residuals_map_2" ><figcaption>Comparison of observed bikeshare jobs with assumptions data (Census jobs given home locations of bikeshare commuters+ bikeshare infrastructure )</figcaption></figure>